-To the greater ends of vocational ministry development, Chapman School of Religious Studies offers an associate and bachelor's degree as well as a non-degree certificate.
+To the greater ends of vocational ministry development, Chapman School of Religious Studies offers an associate and bachelor degrees as well as a non-degree certificate and minors.
+Students who wish to transition from the bachelor program to a master's can do so with Chapman's 4+1 option.